 Chief Executive Officer

-Tracy Kelley was assigned Chief Executive Officer July 10, 2017.
-He has over 17 years of battery experience in lithium based battery systems.
+Tracy Kelley was assigned Chief Executive Officer July 10, 2017 with over 17 years of battery experience in lithium based battery systems.
 Tracy previous served as a research scientist at Valence Technology, a developer of lithium polymer batteries for portable applications, heading their failure analysis department.
 Tracy holds several patents in the area of active cathode materials and battery processing.
 He attended the University of Alabama majoring in Chemistry and Philosophy.